Eric O'Grady: Fictional character biography

 During a later confrontation with Abigail, she reveals that she possesses the power to read people's emotions telepathically.
 She promptly states that her power reveals that O'Grady truly loves her.
 Before he can answer, the Hulk begins an attack on Manhattan.
 O'Grady reluctantly joins the fray by attacking Hulk from the inside of his body.
-However, Hulk's stomach and innards proved to be just as tough and O'Grady ended up being discharged through one of the nostrils.
+However, the Hulk's stomach and innards proved to be just as tough and O'Grady ended up being discharged through one of the nostrils.
 He awakes in a S.H.I.E.L.D. infirmary, with Mitch Carson standing by his bed, stating that he is under arrest.

 Carson takes O'Grady to a secret room aboard the helicarrier, and proceeds to torture him.
-While doing so, Carson reveals shocking secrets to O'Grady regarding his own sociopathic nature and how he has abused his position as a S.H.I.E.L.D. agent to cover up murders he has committed over the years.
-Just as Carson is on the verge of burning O'Grady's face with the suit's jet boosters, Iron Man arrives and subdues him.
-O'Grady uses Carson's confessions of past misdeeds to frame him for the whole stolen-suit fiasco, saying that he was only trying to stop him from using the suit for evil.
+While doing so, Carson reveals shocking secrets to O'Grady regarding his own sociopathic nature and abusing being a S.H.I.E.L.D. agent to cover up murders over the years.
+Just as Carson is on the verge of burning O'Grady's face with the Ant-Man suit's jet boosters, Iron Man arrives and subdues Carson.
+O'Grady uses Carson's confessions of past misdeeds to frame his captor for the stolen Ant-Man suit fiasco, saying that he was only trying to stop the Ant-Man suit for being used for evil.
 Iron Man refuses to believe O'Grady, though Iron Man is quickly sidetracked by the arrival of the Black Fox (now friends with O'Grady after their first encounter).
 Black Fox demands that O'Grady be released and claims to have placed explosives on the helicarrier in order to extort his friend's freedom.
 O'Grady refuses Black Fox's claims to protect him from Iron Man, leading to Black Fox being arrested.

-Several weeks pass and while Carson's fate is left unresolved, it is shown that O'Grady has resumed his post upon the helicarrier, having been offered his own job under unknown circumstances.
-Feeling guilty for Black Fox being in jail, O'Grady helps the elderly thief escape from the helicarrier, with O'Grady admitting that he was sorry for putting Black Fox through the ordeal of being arrested.
+Several weeks pass and it is shown that O'Grady has resumed his post upon the Helicarrier, having been offered his own job under unknown circumstances.
+Feeling guilty for Black Fox being in jail, O'Grady helps the elderly thief escape from the Helicarrier, with O'Grady admitting that he was sorry for putting Black Fox through the ordeal of being arrested.
 Later on, O'Grady refuses Veronica's attempt to work out an arrangement for raising their child together, in part because of his inner fear that he would be a horrible father due to his utter lack of morals or ethics.
-Meanwhile, despite their misgivings, Iron Man and Hank Pym reluctantly offer O'Grady his old Ant Man suit back after determining that none of the other candidates can control the suit to the degree that O'Grady has already demonstrated, on the condition of him becoming part of the Initiative, which O'Grady accepts.
+Meanwhile, despite their misgivings, Iron Man and Pym reluctantly offer O'Grady the Ant-Man suit back after determining that none of the other candidates can control the suit to the degree that O'Grady has already demonstrated, on the condition of him becoming part of the Initiative, which O'Grady accepts.